 To celebrate the release of her gorgeous new cookbook, Juice, we asked Rosemary Ferguson to take us on a tour of her personal cookbook collection.
-The first cookbook she ever bought, which cookbook has changed the way she cooks and the stack of books beside her bed.
-Find those out and more below...
+We discovered the first cookbook she ever bought, unearthed which cookbook has changed the way she cooks, and learned more about the stack of books beside her bed.
+Find those out and more below…

 What was the first cookbook you ever bought?